-Mainly, receivables can be subject to ordinary pledge, pledge without displacement of possession or financial guarantee.
+Receivables can be subject to an ordinary pledge, a pledge without displacement of possession or a financial guarantee.
 Spanish national legal regime (described below) applies generally to these securities but, depending on the location of the pledged object, regional regulations may also be applicable.